ICAEW.com works better with JavaScript enabled.

 If the micro-entity is a parent company, does the group headed by it qualify as small?

-A parent company can only qualify as a micro-entity for the purposes of the individual accounts if it qualifies as a micro-entity individually and the group headed by it qualifies as small.
-Also a parent company that prepares group accounts cannot qualify as a micro-entity.
+A parent company may qualify as a micro-entity for its individual accounts only if it meets the micro-entity criteria itself and the group it heads qualifies as small.
+However, a parent company that prepares group accounts is not eligible to qualify as a micro-entity.

 Only the group headed by the parent company seeking to take advantage of the micro-entities regime needs to be considered (ie, if the parent is itself a subsidiary, it is not necessary to consider any larger group of which it is part).